In the world of outdoor elliptical bikes there are two top contenders. StreetStrider and ElliptiGo.

 The steering column also has an adjustable height to ensure that people of different shapes and sizes can reach and grip the handlebars without straining or experiencing a negative impact on their balance or overall ride.

 The StreetStrider features an innovative turning system that I will discuss more in a moment, but a key part of this is the arm levers that replace traditional handlebars.
-They function the same as the arm levers on an indoor elliptical that you would find at a gym.
+They function the same as the arm levers on an indoor apartment elliptical or one that you would find at a gym.

 Vertical rather than horizontal, the grips allow the rider to propel their arms back and forth in unison with their legs so that their entire body is responsible for propelling the StreetStrider forward, making this unit a great cardio machine for weight loss while still being low impact.

 Like the handlebars on the ElliptiGO, the StreetStrider’s arm levers can be adjusted to suit the needs of differently sized riders.
 The gear shifts are located here to ensure that easy and quick changes can be made while riding.